-Other symptoms of vitamin B12 or folate deficiency may include fatigue, weakness, glossitis, gastrointestinal problems (e.g., diarrhea), decreased appetite, changes in taste, and weight loss.
-These symptoms sometimes precede anemia.
-However, megaloblastic anemia is often asymptomatic until the condition is quite severe.
+Other symptoms of vitamin B12 or folate deficiency may include fatigue, weakness, glossitis, gastrointestinal problems (e.g., diarrhea), decreased appetite, changes in taste and smell, and weight loss.
+These symptoms sometimes precede anemia, in some cases by many years.
+Megaloblastic anemia, however, is often asymptomatic until the condition is quite severe.

 Vitamin B12 deficiency may result from:

 Age.
-Ten to 30 percent of older people may be unable to absorb naturally occurring vitamin B12.
+Ten percent to 30% of people 50 years or older may be unable to absorb naturally occurring vitamin B12.

 Intrinsic factor deficiency.
 Intrinsic factor is required for vitamin B12 absorption.
 A deficiency can occur congenitally or through chronic gastritis, gastrectomy, or autoimmune processes directed at intrinsic factor or the gastric parietal cells that produce it.
 When anemia results from an intrinsic factor deficiency, it is called pernicious anemia.